palomachain/concord/README.md

 ## Instructions for Paloma Validators to run Whisper to Recover ETH from `messenger` blockchain's Compass-EVM.

 > [!NOTE]
-> Whisper requires you to export all your pigeon environment variables used when you were on the `messenger` chain as a validator.

 No new server needed.
-Validators may install Whisper on the same machine they use for Pigeon, today.
+Validators **MUST** install Whisper on the same machine used for Paloma's Pigeon, today.

 ### Download the latest release of `whisper` and execute.
-You will need your Pigeon configuration that was used with the `messenger` network of Paloma, including your Ethereum mainnet signing keys.
+You will need your Pigeon configuration to be the same as it was on the `messenger` network of Paloma, including your Ethereum mainnet signing keys.

 ### Install the binary